 Practise, practise and more practise is required, which means finding material that interests you sufficiently that you can keep using it, week after week, month after month.
 Duo gets that bit right, at least.

-From Monday, by the way, things will be back to normal, with just the three articles a week, each Monday, Wednesday and Friday.
+After that, from Monday, things will be back to normal, with just the three articles a week, each Monday, Wednesday and Friday.

-Plus, of course, the thrice-weekly EasyItalianNews.com bulletins on Tuesday, Thursday and Saturday (didn’t you ever ask yourself why those days?)
+Plus, of course, the thrice-weekly EasyItalianNews.com bulletins on Tuesday, Thursday and Saturday.

 P.S.
 (For the ‘will definitely get around to doing this’ people)